Frequently Asked Questions

 I attended Oakton to earn some credits and plan on returning to my previous college.
 If I do well at Oakton, can I be readmitted at my previous institution?
 Generally this is the best approach to return to your previous college.
 Try to obtain as much information as you can about what you need to do to be readmitted.

 How do I determine what college is best for me?
 A good start is to research colleges using the computers in Advising Services or books such as Baron's Guide to Colleges.
 Also, speak to college representatives, teachers, counselors and friends for information and help in making a decision.

 How do I find out what is the best college for my major?
 Talk to teachers, counselors, people in the work force and college representatives when they visit Oakton.
 Check out the resources on transferring available in Advising Services on computer databases and in printed guides.

 When should I apply to my transfer college?
 The application generally will include deadline dates.
 If you plan to start at another college in the fall, you typically should submit your application by March.

 Do I have to report all colleges I have attended when I complete an application?
 Yes.

 How do I know if a course will transfer to another college?
 The college you are transferring to makes that decision; however, some agreements have been made to assist students in planning.
 The Illinois Articulation Initiative (IAI) guarantees that courses satisfying the General Education Core Curriculum will transfer from Oakton to more than 96 participating colleges in the state.
-To provide further help in the transfer planning process, advising and counseling staff have developed transfer guides and maintain information about transferring Oakton courses to other institutions.
+To provide further help in the transfer planning process, Advising Services staff have developed transfer guides and maintain information about transferring Oakton courses to other institutions.